AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2023.rst

 This is an online course streamed via Twitch (the `CodeRefinery channel <https://www.twitch.tv/coderefinery>`__) so that anyone may follow along without registration.
 You do *not* need a Twitch account.
-There is a HackMD link
-(collaborative edited notes) which is used for asking questions during the course.
-Certain partners have extra registration possibilities (in-person exercise rooms, Zoom for support).
+There is a collaborative notes link which is used for asking questions during the course.
 The `actual material is here
 <https://aaltoscicomp.github.io/python-for-scicomp/>`__.

-While the stream is available even without providing personal data, if you register you may get HackMD access for asking questions and will support our funding by contributing to our attendance statistics.
+While the stream is available even without providing personal data, if you register you may get collaborative notes access for asking questions and will support our funding by contributing to our attendance statistics.